privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 }
 ```

-2. Logging - The standard logs from the binary [are not exported for now][161] (This will be added later on in 2025).
+  * `LogMessages`: The standard logs from the binary [are not exported for now][161] (This will be added later on in 2025).
 For now, any logs from the binary will be discarded.
 As a workaround, the GenerateProtectedAudienceBidRequest proto includes the log_messages field  for logs and error messages.
 ```
 message LogMessages {
   option (privacysandbox.apis.roma.app_api.v1.roma_mesg_annotation) = {description: 'Logs, errors, and warnings populated by the generateBid() UDF.'};